Tony Lockett: 1991–1992

 In Round 23 St Kilda confirmed its place in the 1991 AFL finals series with a 120-point thrashing of Brisbane at Moorabbin, marking the club's first finals appearance since 1973.
 Lockett sat out the game, having been ill with influenza and warned by the club's medical staff that playing could trigger an asthma attack.

 In the Elimination final against Geelong, he kicked nine goals and five behinds, although the Saints were beaten by seven points.

 In 1992, he kicked the most goals that season, with 132 goals.
 He was described by dual Brownlow medallist Robert Harvey as the best player he had ever seen.

-1993–1994: Difficult Final Years at St Kilda
+1993–1994

 After the highs of personal glory and reaching the finals in 1991 and 1992, there followed two difficult seasons, which would turn out to be Lockett's last ones at the Saints, marred by long absences due to injury and suspension.

 After kicking five goals in the loss to Hawthorn in the opening round of the 1994 AFL season, Lockett started well against North Melbourne in the Round 2 clash at the MCG, kicking three quick goals, only to suffer a corked right calf muscle shortly afterward.
 With Lockett unable to return after quarter time, and Stewart Loewe already absent with a groin injury, the Saints lacked a key target in attack and the Kangaroos won easily by 69 points.
 Lockett would end up missing the next four weeks, during which the Saints won only one game.